Ewm24k/smartkiddo-verse/learning-adventureprompt.md

 - Wire up onclick handlers in vanilla JS for each button (and mascot if interactive) to trigger real behavior (e.g. show a modal, navigate, submit a form).
-- Embed all images as base64 data URIs so the result is a single portable .html file.
+- Keep all image references as relative paths into `assets/` (see Step 4) — the HTML file itself should stay small and readable, not carry the image bytes inline.

 ### 6. VERIFY
 - Confirm there is no visible seam/line at any button's border against the